debjitpaul/debjit/_pages/about.md

 ---

 <font size="4">
-<b>I’m in the academic and industry research job market!
+<b>I’m on the academic and industry research job market!
 Please reach out if you know of opportunities. </b> <br />